FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/install_power_robot.rst

      - **LED color**

    * - When communication is not established
-     - Alternating "off", "red", "green" and "blue"
+     - "Off", "Red", "Green" and "Blue" alternately

    * - Automatic mode
-     - Long bright blue
+     - Blue long bright

    * - Manual mode
-     - Green light
+     - Green long bright

    * - Drag Mode
-     - White cyan is always bright
+     - White cyan long bright

    * - Button box record point (only when using button box)
-     - Two purple flashes
+     - Purple blinks twice

    * - Start running (only when using the button box)
-     - Twinkle blue
+     - Cyan blue flashes twice

    * - Enter the state of unmatched button box (only when using the button box)
-     - Blinking blue twice
+     - Blue flashes twice

    * - Stop operation (only when using the button box)
      - Red flashes twice